jamashita/anden/README.md

 ### `isCloneable(n: unknown): n is Cloneable<T>`

-returns true if `n` has `duplicate` method.
+Returns `true` if `n` has `duplicate` method.

 ## Equality

-Check the equality between Object literals.
-This class does not check whether the given Object literal has circular references or not.
+Check the equality between object literals.
+This class does not check whether the given object literal has circular references or not.

 ### `Equality.same(n1: ObjectLiteral, n2: ObjectLiteral): boolean`

-Returns true if given two object literals are the same.
+Returns `true` if given two object literals are the same.

 ## (interface) Equatable

 ### `equatable.equals(other: unknown): boolean`

-Should return true if this and given object are the same.
+Should return `true` if this and given object are the same.

 ## (interface) JSONable\<O extends ObjectLiteral\>

 ### `jsonable.toJSON(): O`

-returns object literal of its class.
+Return the jsonified value of this instance.

 ### `isJSONable(n: unknown): n is JSONable<O>`

-returns true if `n` has `toJSON` method.
+Returns `true` if `n` has `toJSON` method.

 ## Kind